OpenDataAlex/etlTest/README.md

 we are executing the data integration process based on test data sets provided by the test writer and comparing the results using Python's unittest framework.

+etlTest is based on the work and discussions that were started with etlUnit.

 ### Quickstart

 To actually use etlTest, you need a data and test file for it to act on.
 A most basic resource file can be